TheoHatzis/TheoHatzis.github.io/Theo Hatzis, MSc.md

 I'm available on a B2B basis or with contracting partner -- freelance activities only.
 My vat registration number is USt-IdNr: DE259921718.
 Language Spoken: English

 # Project Interests:
+This sections illustrates things of interest based on recent experience and other experience
 ## Validation/Verification
 *	Component verification, Validation * DCDC, MOSFET, Battery Switches, Radar, Automotive and other Sensors
 *	Power Semiconductor Characterization, Verification, Validation and Temperature profiling